andrewharvey/asgs2pgsql/README.md

 Requirements
 =======

-Debian Dependencies: `gdal-bin, libdbd-pg-perl, postgresql-9.1-postgis, libtext-csv-perl, unzip, wget`
+Debian Dependencies: `gdal-bin (>= 1.7.0), libdbd-pg-perl,
+  postgresql-9.1-postgis, libtext-csv-perl, unzip, wget`

 The scripts assume you have a PostgreSQL database up and running and you have configured it such that you can connect to the database abs with user abs